yupgup/jonitrythall.com/_posts/2024-01-08-video-chat-topic-examples.markdown

 - General idea riffing

 This is probably the type of post I will update often as more things come to mind and my interests expand (and contract).

-We can hang out if you [follow this scheduling link](https://calendly.com/jonitrythall).